StudioShader/huffman-archiver/README.md

 # huffman-archiver
-archiver based on huffman algorithm for data compression and decompression
+archiver based on a huffman algorithm for data compression and decompression